LiveG-Development/Zapr/README.md

 | `useCache` | Enable cache storage for online imports (default `true`, set to `false` to disable). |

 ## Manifest templates
-Below is the templates for `manifest.json` files which are required for building your Zapr project.
+Below are the templates for `manifest.json` files which are required for building your Zapr project.

 ### App
 ```json